FRINXio/FRINX-machine/README.md

     See `TLS-based authentication` on https://docs.frinx.io/frinx-odl-distribution/oxygen/user-guide/restconf.html
     Now you can set up the new keystore in `/home/test/FRINX-machine/config/uniconfig/frinx/uniconfig/config/`.

-    In case a new certificate is generated for uniconfig When prompted for `What is your first and last name?` put docker dns name of uniconfig container.
+    In case a new certificate is generated for uniconfig When prompted for `What is your first and last name?` put docker dns name of uniconfig container (Defined as UNICONFIG_SERVICENAME in .env file).
     Getting the dns name:

-        - run `echo $(hostname)` on the node to which uniconfig will be deployed to
+    ```sh
+    # For single-node deployment
+    docker node ls --filter role=manager --format {{.Hostname}}
+    # For sulti-node deployment
+    # From FRINX-machine repository folder
+    $ echo $(source .env && echo $UNICONFIG_SERVICENAME)
+    ```
-        - the dns name is <output of previous command>_uniconfig
+    The dns name is output of previous command

     Also will need to modify `/home/test/FRINX-machine/config/uniconfig/frinx/uniconfig/config/lighty-uniconfig-config.json` based on the new keystore setup.
 3. In case self signed certificate is used please add ca's certificate to `karakend/certs` folder in `.crt` format.